Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/04-Polyphase-Channelizer/README.md

 ### Cyclic Shift Buffer

 The cyclic shift performs no computations but simply introduces memoryless permutations in each input M-vector.
 No buffering occurs between inputs.
 The block simply performs a "cyclic shift" of each input M-vector.
 The shift amount varies according to an eight-stage FSM in this design.
-This block fits poorly to the AI Engine array as its stream routing is more restrictive than PL for introducing permutations, and there is no compute require to warrant it.
-This function is a natural fit for a "PL Data Mover" and can be implemented easily using Vitis HLS.
+This block does not fit well in the AI Engine array.
+Its stream routing is more restrictive than PL for permutations, and it requires no computation to justify AI Engine placement.
+This function is a natural fit for a "PL Data Mover" and you can implement it using Vitis HLS.

 ### IDFT